ConwayC1987/Portfolio-1/README.md

 - Code using flexbox was taken from Kevin Powell youtube video's https://www.youtube.com/watch?v=3elGSZSWTbM.
 - Code for the history page was mixed with W3schools and code institute videos.
 - The gallery page main section code was from the Love Running project.
+- Code for the footer was take from https://www.youtube.com/watch?v=VUydBuotmR4 and mixed with w3schools.

 Information text gathered from various different resources online.
 The text information was got from various different websites which include.